-- i.
-The National Fire Chiefs Council (NFCC) in collaboration with Operational Research in Health Limited (ORH) have produced this Draft Report (V2) into the likelihood, consequence and risk of Road Traffic Collisions (RTCs), as part of Phase 2 of NFCC's Definition of Risk (DoR) project. - ii.
-The overall objective as defined by NFCC is "to deliver an evidence-based and consistent methodology for determining 'level of risk' that also provides a national benchmarking capability". - iii.
+- The National Fire Chiefs Council (NFCC) in collaboration with Operational Research in Health Limited (ORH) have produced this Methodology as part of Phase 2 of NFCC's Definition of Risk (DoR) project. - ii.
+The overall objective as defined by NFCC was "to deliver an evidencebased and consistent methodology for determining 'level of risk' that also provides a national benchmarking capability". - iii.
 NFCC and ORH worked collaboratively to complete this report, taking a data-driven approach to researching the likelihood and consequence of RTCs, and the influencing factors that underpin the risk of these incidents. - iv.
-The project required multiple data sources, which enabled us to define the likelihood of RTCs by type of road.
-NFCC/ORH determined that it was more suitable to proceed with the Stats19 data (as opposed to IRS data) as it provided a richer data source, both in terms of the number of records and the incident details. - v.
+The methodology required multiple data sources, which enabled us to define the likelihood of RTCs by type of road.
+NFCC/ORH determined that it was more suitable to proceed with the Stats19 data (as opposed to IRS data) as it provided a richer data source, both in terms of the number of records and the incident details.

+- v.
 NFCC/ORH analysed the likelihood and consequence of RTCs in terms of the total number, relative proportions and annual rates per kilometre of road.
 The Stats19 data fields were then examined in relation to the effect of incidents on people, vehicles, the road network and potentially the responding FRS.
 Different metrics for classifying incident consequence were tested before finalising an approach that gave a suitable breakdown of high, medium or low consequence incidents. - vi.
-From the analysis it can be seen that road class, type, speed and the urban/rural category all affect likelihood and consequence to varying extents, and that the combination of these factors is key.
+From the analysis it can be seen that road class, type, speed and the urban/ rural category all affect likelihood and consequence to varying extents, and that the combination of these factors is key.
 Therefore a four-factor categorisation has been applied to every segment of road in determining the final likelihood, consequence and risk values. - vii.
-Unlike the Dwelling Fire methodology, the statistical modelling of the relationships between demographic factors for home driver LSOA and the likelihood and consequence of RTCs did not produce any pertinent findings. - viii.
+Unlike the Dwelling Fire methodology, the statistical modelling of the relationships between demographic factors for home driver LSOA and the likelihood and consequence of RTCs did not produce any pertinent findings.

+- viii.
 While the research and background analysis for RTCs was as complex as for Dwelling Fires, the resultant methodology for FRSs is much simpler in terms of the number of data sources and steps.
 However, a reasonable level of GIS expertise will be required to process the data. - ix.
 This risk approach should be viewed as a way to categorise the road network in terms of the expected profile of RTCs, with the tacit understanding that there will be local variations which may require specific interventions from the FRS. - x.
-The immediate next step is for NFCC to undertake a consultation exercise with FRSs on this Draft Report document and subsequently publish the findings to all FRSs.
-Other future developments could include benchmarking capability and potentially, in the longer term, the production of a digital toolkit for FRSs.
+NFCC has completed a consultation exercise with FRSs on the Draft Report document and distributed the findings to all FRSs.
+Future developments could include benchmarking capability and potentially, in the longer term, the production of a digital toolkit for FRSs.